Relintai/pandemonium_engine_docs/development/cpp/configuring_an_ide/visual_studio.md

   or by using the **Open a project or solution** option inside of the Visual Studio.
 - Use the **Build** top menu to build the project.

+Warning:
-.. warning:: Visual Studio must be configured with the C++ package.
+ Visual Studio must be configured with the C++ package.
 It can be selected
              in the intaller:

              .. figure:: img/vs_1_install_cpp_package.png)